bucketco/bucket-javascript-sdk/packages/cli/README.md

 ```

 Then running the `new` command from your project's root directory,
-initializing the CLI, creating a feature, and generating the types all at once:
+initializing the CLI, creating a flag, and generating the types all at once:

 ```bash
 # npm